Imene1/Arabic-toxic-language/README.md

 # Publication

-This paper is a systematic review of Arabic datasets focused on online toxic language.
+The paper below is a systematic review of Arabic datasets focused on online toxic language.
 It thoroughly analyses around 50 available datasets and their corresponding papers considering 16 criteria across three primary dimensions: content, annotation process, and reusability.
 This analysis enabled us to identify existing gaps and make recommendations for future research works.

 Imene Bensalem, Paolo Rosso, Hanane Zitouni, "Toxic language detection: a systematic survey of Arabic datasets", submitted in Expert Systems, Preprint available in http://dx.doi.org/10.13140/RG.2.2.23466.39364